Managing Toddler Tantrums: Four Effective Strategies

 Are you interested in learning how to

 become an Empowered Parenting Coach?
-Join our free information session to discover the steps to get started.
+Watch our free information session to discover the steps to get started.
 In this 45-minute session, you'll discover the scientific foundations of Jai's parent coaching methodology, why COACHING is essential to behavior change in adults, and how our graduates are using our methodology in their own families, to develop their work with families, or to launch a thriving Parent Coaching business.
 Take the first step towards a rewarding career helping parents create more calm, connection, and joy in their families!

 Piaget, J. (1971).
 The theory of stages in cognitive development.
 In D. R. Green, M. P. Ford, & G. B. Flamer, Measurement and Piaget.
 McGraw-Hill.